MOEAFramework/MOEAFramework/docs/developersGuide.md

 ## Setting up a Development Environment

-We recommend using [Eclipse](http://eclipse.org/) when working with the MOEA Framework as all dependencies are included.
+We recommend using [Eclipse](http://eclipse.org/) when working on this code.
+Simply import the MOEA Framework project using the `Open Projects from File System...` command.

-Otherwise, you will need to install the following:
+When using a different IDE, you may need to install the following:

 * **Java Development Kit (JDK) 17+**: Recommend using either [Eclipse Temurin](https://adoptium.net/) or [Azul Zulu](https://www.azul.com/downloads/?package=jdk).